• Skip to main content

 We can say that the business cycles are an alternative expansion and contraction in overall business activity.

-Stages of Business Cycle with Diagram
+What are the Phases of the Business Cycle with Diagram?

 1. Depression

-There is a sharp reduction of production, mass unemployment, low employment, falling prices, falling profit, low wages, contraction of credit, a high rate of business failures and an atmosphere of all-around pessimism and despair.
+There is a sharp reduction of production, mass unemployment, low employment, falling prices, falling profit, low wages, contraction of credit, a high rate of business failures, and an atmosphere of all-around pessimism and despair.

-A decline in production is accompanied by A reduction in the volume of employment.
+A decline in production is accompanied by a reduction in the volume of employment.

 All Construction activities come to a complete standstill during the depression.

-The consumer goods industries such as food, clothing.
+The consumer goods industries such as food, and clothing.
 Area not so much affected by unemployment as the basic capital goods industries.

 The prices of manufactured goods fall to a low level.
 The manufacturers suffer huge financial losses.
-Many of these firms have to close down on account of accumulated losses.

 The Fall in prices distorts the relative price structure.
 The prices of agricultural commodities and raw materials fall to a great extent than the prices of finished manufactured goods.